 Of course, the cream I subsequently got from the chemist worked the best.
 You can find information about that in the post about 2yo’s bites. (blog post here)

-I have a number of store-bought purpose designed mosquito repellents, but at night I don’t like to have anything like that in the kid’s bedroom.
-So I researched online and made my own child friendly mosquito repellant with ingredients I had in the house.
+I have a number of store-bought purpose designed mosquito repellent, but at night I don’t like to have anything like that in the kid’s bedroom.
+So I researched online and made my own child friendly mosquito repellent with ingredients I had in the house.
 I mixed one cup vinegar, with one cup water and 2 drops of Tea Tree oil.
 I get my Tea Tree oil at Muji.

-Most articles I read suggested being more liberal with the tea tree oil, but with a baby in the house I didn’t want to take my chances as tea tree oil can be harmful if ingested and occasionally it can cause an allergic reaction when applied on skin.
+Most articles I read suggested being more liberal with the tea tree oil.
+But with a baby in the house I didn’t want to take my chances as tea tree oil can be harmful if ingested and occasionally it can cause an allergic reaction when applied on skin.
 I sprayed some in the room and put a few drops on 2yo’s pyjamas and bedding.
 I frequently spray tea tree oil around the outside of the sliding doors and windows as it deters ants and cockroaches.
-I did not know it is a popular home remedy for deterring the mozzies too, but it makes sense as it is the smell that deters them all.
+However, I did not know it is a popular home remedy for deterring the mozzies too, but it makes sense as it is the smell that deters them all.

 Vinegar on its own and / or Tea Tree oil on its own seem to be very effective too.
 My husband often uses a homemade lemon concoction that is a popular home remedy in Japan, but I think it is less effective than vinegar or tea tree.
-I put a few drops of vinegar in 2yo’s hair today as she often gets bit on the face, she had some of the store-bought stickers on her clothes as well as drops of tea tree on her shoes and socks.
+I put a few drops of vinegar in 2 year old’s hair today as she often gets bit on the face, she had some of the store-bought stickers on her clothes as well as drops of tea tree on her shoes and socks.
 Between the combination of the home-made concoctions and the store-bought wipes and stickers I will be amazed if she does get bit again!